 Intellectual Property

 A collective term commonly abbreviated as IP (not to be confused for Internet Protocol such as in “IP address”) and relating to the concept that individuals, companies or other entities can obtain, through registration or in some cases automatically, legal ownership of their creations.
-IP includes diverse, arguably even disparate, types of rights such as copyright (which protects the creative expression of authors (including authors of computer program code), composers, architects and artists), patents (
+IP includes diverse, arguably even disparate, types of rights such as copyright (which protects the creative expression of authors (including authors of computer program code), composers, architects and artists), patents (covering technical inventions and in the United States potentially also designs), trademarks (typically company or product names), design rights, trade secrets and plant breeders’ rights (called plant variety rights in some jurisdictions).

 Intellectual Property Right